For all general enquiries please use the main PRA contact no.

 Welcome to landdirect.ie, an online service from the Property Registration Authority.
 Many Land Registry and Registry of Deeds services are available on this site and details on how to access them are provided below.

-Note that entering an incorrect password three times will cause your account to become locked.
-If this happens, or if you have forgotten your password, please click on the forgotten password link on the main login page.
+Note that entering an incorrect password five times will cause your account to become locked.
+If this happens, or if you have forgotten your password, please click on “Click here if you've forgotten your password or if your account is locked” and enter the email address linked to the account.
+You will instantly receive an email which provides a link to a page which allows you to reset your password while unlocking your account.
 If you are experiencing any difficulty logging on, please email email@example.com.
 Please note that once you are logged into landdirect.ie, if the service is not used for 20 minutes, you will be automatically logged out of your session.

 To properly end your session you should use the Log Out button in landdirect.ie and not just close your browser which can result in your landdirect.ie session remaining open for a further 20 minutes.

 MENU: Once you have successfully logged on, the opening screen features a map of Ireland and a menu of all services listed on the right side of the screen.
 When you are in sections of the site where the map is not displayed, the menu can be accessed from the top of the screen.